top of page

 about

-With over 30 years of international performances, research, and interdisciplinary collaborations, Rosenbaum developed the conducting-via-earphones technique, featured in Notations21 book by Theresa Sauer, and continues to explore how deep, embodied listening can foster connection, transformation, and artistic innovation.
+With over 30 years of international playgrounds unfolding as performances, exhibitions, workshops, courses, research, social entrepreneur in a crossroad of music, synesthesia, psycho-neurology and human communication, Rosenbaum is known for her interdisciplinary collaborations, through her conducting-via-earphones technique (featured in Notations21 book by Theresa Sauer), and her ongoing quest to explore how deep, embodied synesthetic and reflexive listening can impact connection, transformation, and artistic innovation.

 The Reflexive Music and Active Listening Playground (ALP)